-With all this talk about favorable currency exchange rates, cool places to live and a lower cost of living in Mexico, I have neglected the most rewarding aspect of living here: cultural exchange.
+With all my talk about favorable currency exchange rates, cool places to live and a lower cost of living in Mexico, I have neglected the most rewarding aspect of living here: cultural exchange.

-When you think of cultural exchange, you might think back to your college days.
-Truth is, that’s exactly what it’s like.
+When you think of cultural exchange, you might only think back to your college days.
+Truth is, the gratification of cultural exchange doesn't change.
+It's just as eye-opening when you're an expat as it was when you were a student.
 That’s why living in another country makes you feel 30 years younger.
+You are discovering again, exploring something new.

-Cultural exchange in Mexico can’t take place without throwing yourself into friendships with Mexicans with something akin to abandon.
+Cultural exchange in Mexico can’t take place without throwing yourself into friendships with Mexicans with some abandon.

 For all the benefits of having a partner, when you live in Mexico as a single person, you have more time and freedom to find your own friends.
 You are more approachable because the vetting process is managed by only one person: you.